lukevanhorn/xsearch/README.md

 Open the project in Monaco (VS Online) or ssh into the website VM and extract the search.zip and browse.zip into the root directories.

 Note, webserver.js doesn't handle the static file serving and instead leverages IIS.
 All static documents live in the public folder.

+The user can save a list that uses local storage to persist data on a device / browser.
+This simplifies the process and avoids user login and management.